The Road Not Taken | A hymn to brave choices

 In the movie Dead Poets Society (1989), directed by Peter Weir, Professor John Keating (Robin Williams) takes his students outside in the courtyard for one of his nonconformist and inspiring lessons.
 “No grades at stake gentlemen, just take a stroll,” he says.
 At first, each student walks at his own pace, but soon enough, they synchronize and begin a march-like stride.
 In this way, Mr. Keating’s intention is to prove the importance of conformity, the difficulty everyone experiences as an individual to maintain his own beliefs in the face of others.
 To incite them to follow their path, he quotes Robert Frost’s most famous poem, The Road Not Taken: “Two roads diverged in a wood, and I / I took the one less traveled by, / And that has made all the difference.”

 And looked down one as far as I could

 To where it bent in the undergrowth;

 The Road Not Taken resembles a fairy tale.
 With a hypnotic rhyme scheme (ABAAB) and an old-fashioned writing style, the narrator introduces the reader to a yellow wood, where two roads diverge.
 At first, doubtful and insecure, the traveler stares at both of them.
 Then, in a leap of faith, he chooses the second one.
-In the last stanza, the narrator refers to a future moment when he looks back in time, to the choice he made.
-With a sigh, he acknowledges that he opted for the road less travelled, and that was the key to his success.
+In the last stanza, the narrator refers to a future moment when he looks back in time to the choice he made.
+With a sigh, he acknowledges that he opted for the road less traveled, and that was the key to his success.